Robert Finn (bishop): Coadjutor Bishop and Bishop of Kansas City-Saint Joseph

 Finn became a member of the Priestly Society of the Holy Cross, which is linked to the Catholic personal prelature Opus Dei.
 In an interview with the Catholic Key, Finn told of how Opus Dei had helped open his heart to the work of the Holy Spirit.

-Upon his arrival in the Diocese of Kansas City-Saint Joseph in 2005, Finn said that vocations to the priesthood and religious life would be seen as a 'super-priority' for his diocese.
-Under his guidance, the diocese continued to pour considerable spiritual, human, and financial resources into efforts to encourage vocations.
+Upon his arrival in the Diocese of Kansas City-Saint Joseph in 2005, Finn said that vocations to the priesthood and religious life would be 'super-priority' for his diocese.
 Before Finn's arrival, in the 2003/2004 seminary school year, the diocese reported having nine seminarians.
 For 2007/2008, the diocese reported that there were 24 men studying for diocesan priesthood.